Suspect in apparent assassination attempt camped outside golf course for 12 hours, records show

 He also tried to recruit fighters for Ukraine to defend itself against Russia, and he had a website seeking to raise money and recruit volunteers to fight for Kyiv.

-Court records obtained by The Associated Press show Routh was convicted of multiple felony offenses, including two charges of possessing stolen goods in 2002 in North Carolina.
+One of the two counts he faces alleges that he illegally possessed his gun in spite of multiple felony convictions, including two charges of possessing stolen goods in 2002 in North Carolina.
+The other charge alleges that the serial number was obliterated and unreadable to the naked eye, in violation of federal law.

-Speaking in a soft voice in court, he said that he was working and making around $3,000 a month, but has zero savings.
+Routh was ordered held after prosecutors argued that he was a flight risk.
+He spoke in a soft voice as he answered perfunctory questions from a federal magistrate, saying that he was working and making around $3,000 a month, but has zero savings.

 Routh said that he has no real estate or assets, aside from two trucks worth about $1,000, both located in Hawaii.
 He also said that he has a 25-year-old son, whom he sometimes supports.

-An agent fired and Routh dropped the rifle and fled in an SUV, leaving the firearm behind along with two backpacks, an aiming scope and a GoPro camera, authorities said.
-Routh was later stopped by law enforcement in a neighboring county.
+Palm Beach County Sheriff Ric Bradshaw noted at a briefing that because Trump is no longer in office, security protocols around the course had loosened.

-It was the second apparent assassination attempt targeting Trump in as many months.
+“He’s not the sitting president.
+If he was, we would have had this entire golf course surrounded.
+But because he’s not, his security is limited to the areas that the Secret Service deems possible,” he told reporters.

-On July 13, a bullet grazed Trump's ear during a rally in Butler, Pennsylvania.
+On July 13, a bullet grazed Trump's ear after a 20-year-old gunman was able to gain access to an unsecured roof during a rally in Butler, Pennsylvania.
 Eight days later, Democratic President Joe Biden withdrew from the race, giving way for Vice President Kamala Harris to become the party's nominee.

 Tucker, Durkin Richer and Long reported from Washington.